Keebler Company

 The Keebler Company is an American cookie and former cracker manufacturer.
 Founded in 1853, it has produced numerous baked snacks, advertised with the Keebler Elves.
-Keebler had marketed its brands such as Cheez-It (which have the Sunshine Biscuits brand), Chips Deluxe, Club Crackers, E.L.
+Keebler had marketed its brands such as Cheez-It (which bear the Sunshine Biscuits brand), Chips Deluxe, Club Crackers, E.L.
 Fudge Cookies, Famous Amos, Fudge Shoppe Cookies, Murray cookies, Austin, Plantation, Vienna Fingers, Town House Crackers, Wheatables, Sandie's Shortbread, Pizzarias Pizza Chips, Chachos and Zesta Crackers, among others.
+Keebler slogans have included "Uncommonly Good" and "a little elfin magic goes a long way".
+Tom Shutter and Leo Burnett wrote the familiar jingle.

-The cookie and cracker lines were separated when Kellogg's sold the cookie line and the rights of the Keebler name to Ferrero SpA.
+The cookie and cracker lines were separated when Kellogg's sold the cookie line and the rights of the Keebler name to Ferrero SpA in 2019.
 The cracker lines are now marketed under the Kellogg's or Sunshine names.

-The Keebler slogans are "Uncommonly Good" and "a little elfin magic goes a long way".
-Tom Shutter and Leo Burnett wrote the familiar jingle.
-The Kellogg Company sold Keebler to the Italian-owned Ferrero SpA in 2019.

 Company history

 Godfrey Keebler, of German descent, opened a bakery in Philadelphia, Pennsylvania, in 1853.
 His bakery networked with several other local bakeries and others around the country over the years, and in 1927 they merged into the United Biscuit Company of America.

-United Biscuit operated regional bakeries which included not only Keebler, but also Hekman Biscuit Company of Grand Rapids, Michigan, the Strietmann Biscuit Company of Mariemont, Ohio and the Bowman Biscuit Company of Denver which used the Supreme brand name.
+United Biscuit operated regional bakeries which included not only Keebler, but also Hekman Biscuit Company of Grand Rapids, Michigan, the Strietmann Biscuit Company of Mariemont, Ohio, Merchants Biscuit Company of Denver, and the Bowman Biscuit Company of Denver which used the Supreme brand name.
 By 1963, United Biscuit introduced the Kitchen Rich brand nationally while still utilizing the regional brand names.
 In 1966, United Biscuit decided to adopt a uniform brand name and chose Keebler as the national brand and the name of the company.
-Keebler did adopt Streitmann's Zesta saltine brand as Keebler's national brand of saltine crackers.